Mouth-watering pork chop fried rice

 Image credit: @snowshimei

 A Japanese contender on this list is Osaka Ohoso, with their Pork Chop Fried Rice Set Menu ($15.90++).
 Moving away from the typical Taiwanese style, this dish is served with gyoza and miso soup.
 Though the pork chop is deep fried, the meat is still tender as it easily falls off the bone.
-Instead of the usual gummy texture that I’m used to, the fried rice is a little more on the crunchy side.
+Instead of the usual chewy texture that I’m used to, the fried rice is a little more on the crunchy side.

 Address: 252 North Bridge Road, #B1-44F, Raffles City Shopping Centre, Singapore 179103